-According to a paper published in the Philippine Journal of Ophthalmology in 2008, the length of time that members of your outsourcing staff spend in front of the computer strongly correlates with the severity of eye problems they may be experiencing.
+According to a paper published in the Philippine Journal of Ophthalmology in 2008, the length of time that call center workers spend in front of the computer strongly correlates with the severity of eye problems they may be experiencing.

 In the same vein, call center workers who use headphones all day and are exposed to unexpected noises often develop a variety of ear problems related to acoustic shock disorder.